mariowong0211/CSCI3251_WongTszHim/README.md

 # CSCI3251_WongTszHim
-Hello, I'm WongTszHim

-My Student number is 1155194647

-I will pull my project later
+This is the project of Wong Tsz Him